 The Glamour logo is soft and elegant.
-It represents an elegant publication that knows and understands modern women well.
+It is an elegant publication that understands modern women well.
 The emblem reflects the diversity of content and the light, pleasant style of articles.

 Meaning and History

 The main sign of Glamour is its name.
 A word emblem is characteristic of most print publications, as their main force is the word.
 But the emblem, like the faces of the young women it represents, could not remain static.
-Rebrandings showed the change in the “character” of the media, which matured and changed with its audience and their interests.
-At different periods in history, the logo appeared bold and confident, then flirty and elegant like the diverse images of a young woman, which she adopts according to her mood.
+Rebrandings reflected the media’s “character” maturing alongside its audience and their interests.
+At different periods in history, the logo appeared bold and confident, then flirty and elegant, like the diverse images of a young woman she adopts according to her mood.

 What is Glamour?

 It’s a magazine with the latest news on the glamorous life.
-Articles about celebrities, fashion trends, product reviews, makeup, and health – useful and fascinating information for young women.
+Articles about celebrities, fashion trends, product reviews, makeup, and health provide useful and fascinating information for young women.
 Globally, the publication was subscribed to and bought in boutiques and kiosks by 12 million readers.
-With the transition to online, the number of visits remains at the same level of 11-12 million per month, with the same number of followers on social media.
+With the transition to online, the number of visits remains at 11-12 million per month, with the same number of followers on social media.

 before 2007

 The first logo was bold black capital letters with a slight forward tilt.
 The magazine’s name was chosen deliberately.
-Its pages were planned to be filled with news about movie and pop stars, telling about their lifestyle, dress style, secrets of success, and careers.
+Its pages were planned to be filled with news about movie and pop stars, covering their lifestyles, fashion, secrets of success, and careers.
 Hence, the first name of the monthly magazine was Glamour of Hollywood.

 The massive letters promised rich reports and information about the best and most famous.
 The size of the glyphs hinted at the ambition of the young team, striving to become the number one fashion magazine.

 Due to the war, aristocratic flair went out of fashion.
-So, in 1943, the focus shifted from celebrities to the promising audience of young women making careers.
+So, in 1943, the focus shifted from celebrities to the promising audience of young women entering the workforce.
 The word Hollywood was removed, adding to Glamour the subtitle: the girl with the job.
 The round glyphs of the logo showed the fullness of life, the ability to combine family, raising children, and career achievements.

-Only 20 years after its founding, the magazine’s name was shortened to Glamour, representing publications for young women of various social statuses.
+Only 20 years after its founding, the magazine’s name was shortened to Glamour, reflecting its shift to publications for young women of various social statuses.

 2007 – 2018

-In the 2000s, Glamour publishers actively opened in other countries.
-The style of the international magazine was revised.
+In the 2000s, Glamour publishers expanded into other countries.
+The international magazine’s style was revised.
 To attract readers, a bright pink color was added to the logo, which is most associated with a young female audience.

-The letters of the emblem are slim and hint at a healthy lifestyle, a topic that was actively discussed in the media at that time and was very popular among women.
+The letters of the emblem are slim and suggest a healthy lifestyle, a topic that was actively discussed in the media at the time and was very popular among women.

 Each letter of the name seems to stretch upwards to success, development, and self-improvement.